nxadm/rakudo-pkg/README.md

 ## Using rakudo-pkg for testing upstream Rakudo
 This repo does not only build and package Rakudo releases but works also for specific commits on all the included components.
-Just fork this repo, and change the [config/versions.sh](config/versions.sh) to what you want to test:
+Just fork this repo, enable the workflows in the Actions tab and change the [config/versions.sh](config/versions.sh) to whatever version or commit you want want to test:

 ```sh
 $ cat config/versions.sh